 Understanding Mastercard's Unusual Options Activity

-On Thursday, shares of Mastercard (NYSE:MA) saw unusual options activity.
-After the option alert, the stock price moved up to $377.48.
+Mastercard (NYSE:MA) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $369.69 following the option alert.

 - Option Type: TRADE